 The course was recorded in English with subtitles in English, Brazilian Portuguese (Português do Brasil), Spanish (Español), Arabic (عربى) and Simplified Chinese (中文).
 Subtitles in Spanish, Arabic and Simplified Chinese were created using AI translation tool.

-Passionate about transforming ideas into action, Ricardo Vargas is a chief advocate in the project economy.
-Specializing in implementing innovative global initiatives, capital projects and product development, Ricardo has directed dozens of projects across industries and continents, managing more than $20 billion in global initiatives over the past 25 years.
+Ricardo is an experienced leader in global operations, project management, business transformation and crisis management.
+Passionate about transforming ideas into action, he is a chief advocate in the project economy.
+Specializing in implementing innovative global initiatives, capital projects, and product development, Ricardo has directed dozens of projects across industries and continents, managing more than $20 billion over the past 25 years.

-Ricardo shares his expertise with millions of professionals around the globe through his “5 Minutes Podcast,” which he’s hosted since 2007.
-He has written 16 books on project management, risk and crisis management, and transformation, which have been translated into six languages and sold more than half a million copies.
-His influence on the sector was affirmed when he became the first Latin American to be elected Chairman of the Project Management Institute.
+Ricardo shares his expertise and passion with millions of professionals around the globe through his “5 Minutes Podcast,” which he has hosted since 2007 and has reached 12 million views since its release.
+He has written 16 books on project management, risk and crisis management and transformation, which have been translated into seven languages and sold over half a million copies.
+His influence on the sector was affirmed when he received the highest recognition of the Project Management Institute, the PMI Fellow Award.

 His work as a venture capitalist and entrepreneur in artificial intelligence, blockchain, big data, chatbots and machine learning resulted in tools and products that have revolutionized how users bring agility and agile management into project management software.